Solar United Neighbors: History

 In 2011 Anya Schoolman founded the national organization that would become Solar United Neighbors.

 In 2018, SUN partnered with the American Solar Energy Society (ASES) in support of the US National Solar Tour, a tour of operational solar systems.

 By March 2021, the effort had installed solar panels for 5,200 homes in the United States.

 Advocacy

 Observers have noted that Solar United Neighbors seeks to influence government policy affecting solar panel installations and to install solar panels in ways that are socially just.

 In 2021 SUN joined with the Institute for Local Self-Reliance and the Initiative for Energy Justice in the 30 Million Solar Homes campaign.

 Locations

-SUN is active in multiple states including Texas, Colorado, Virginia, Indiana, Ohio and Florida.
+SUN is active throughout the United States, including locations in Florida, Indiana, Minnesota, New Mexico, Ohio, Pennsylvania, Texas, Virginia, Washington, D.C. and West Virginia.

+SUN has partnered with RMI in the United States.

 Projects in some states, such as the Sunnyside Energy Community Solar project in Houston, offer resilience during extreme weather events.